dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Please note that once you expressed interest in a particular mock method (via `EXPECT_CALL()`), all invocations to it must match some expectation.
-If this function is called but the arguments don't match any `EXPECT_CALL()` statement, it will be an error.
+If this function is called but the arguments don'type match any `EXPECT_CALL()` statement, it will be an error.

 ### Disallowing Unexpected Calls

-If a mock method shouldn't be called at all, explicitly say so:
+If a mock method shouldn'type be called at all, explicitly say so:

 ```cpp
 using ::testing::_;